 At times the mere thought of putting on a kit can make me not really even want to ride.
 Sometimes you want to just jump on your bike and go, and the last thing you feel like doing is changing your clothes.

 I never feel this way about the Terry Breakaway Bike Short.
-These shorts go on so very easily.
+All three versions of these shorts go on SO very easily.

 There is no pulling or tugging, the leg cuffs are not constricting and just slide right up your leg until they are at the proper place, and, more importantly, you don’t feel like you are squeezing every last bit of yourself into a sausage casing.

 These shorts are perfect for those indoor rides you are trying to motivate for, or if you just need to throw on some shorts quickly so that you can ride around the neighborhood with the family.

 Now, depending on your preference, you may see this as a pro or a con.
 Sometimes if a chamois is too thick, or is not placed properly, it can honestly feel more like a diaper than a short.

 You are definitely NOT going to get this feeling with the Terry Breakaway Short.
 The chamois is on the thinner side, and I find the placement to be just about perfect.